Public Holidays in Ghana 2026 – National & Public Observances

 | Easter Monday | April 21 | Monday | Christian holiday following Easter Sunday |

-| Labour Day / Workers’ Day | May 1 | Thursday | International workers’ day |
+| Labour Day / Workers’ Day | May 1 | Thursday | International Workers’ Day |

-| Eid ul-Adha (Feast of Sacrifice) | No fixed date (movable) | — | Date announced by Chief Imam |
+| Eid ul-Fitr | Movable | — | Date announced by Chief Imam (includes Shaqq Day) |

-| Republic Day | July 1 | Tuesday | Celebration of Ghana becoming a republic in 1960 |
+| Republic Day | July 1 | Tuesday | Ghana became a republic in 1960 |

-| Founders’ Day | September 21 | Sunday | Honors founding fathers (Big Six) |
+| Founders’ Day | September 21 | Sunday | Honors Ghana’s founding leaders |

-| Farmers’ Day | First Friday of December (Dec 5 in 2025) | Friday | Annual recognition of farmers & fishermen |
+| Farmers’ Day | December 5 | Friday | First Friday of December |

-| Christmas Day | December 25 | Thursday | Christian holiday celebrating birth of Jesus |
+| Christmas Day | December 25 | Thursday | Christian celebration of the birth of Jesus |

 | Boxing Day | December 26 | Friday | Second day of Christmas |

-Commemorative Days
+Commemorative Days (Non-Statutory)

 Substitution / “Substituted” Holidays Rule

 Under Ghanaian law, when a public holiday falls on a Saturday or Sunday, the President may, by executive instrument, declare the following Monday as a public holiday.
-Also, for holidays falling midweek (Tuesday–Thursday), a Monday or Friday may be declared as substitution.
-However, these substitution rules do not apply to Eid ul-Fitr, Shaqq Day, Eid ul-Adha, Christmas Day, or Boxing Day.
+In some cases, holidays falling midweek (Tuesday–Thursday) may also be substituted with a Friday or Monday.

 Religious & Cultural Significance